fe-data/fe-docs/docs/getting-started/overview.rst

 - sell etickets for a group of events.
 The user can only choose a single event
 - sell etickets for a group of events.
 The user can select multiple events
 - sell a passe-partout.
 Customers may attend all events in the group
-- use it for a bicycle tour with multiple checkpoints for scanning
+- use it for a bicycle tour with multiple checkpoints for scanning and use the `FE Tracking App <https://fe-tracking.fast-events.eu/>`_
 - sell tickets for a theater and use a seating plan

 Have look at the detailed :doc:`examples <../usage/examples>` to get an idea what type of event you can create.